psons/tlog/docs/Tlog User Documentation.md

 #### The present
  - The currently in progress work, or work about to be started.
 #### The past
- - The record of completed tasks and any notes and files collected in the completion of the tasks
+ - The record of completed or abandoned tasks and any notes and files collected in the completion of the tasks
  - The record of unfinished tasks that had to roll to the next time period

 ##TaskLog draws tasks from competing sources.